Scripter17/url-cleaner/site/api.md

 - Task messages can be either binary or text.

+- All result lines will be returned before responding to a close frame.

-- For performance reasons, task messages should each contain multiple task lines.
+    - Consequently, for performance, task messages should each contain multiple task lines.

 - Result messages are text.

 - Result messages contain only result lines.

-- Every result line, except the last, is succeeded by a `\n`.
+- Each `\n` is succeeded by a result line.

-- Every `\n` is preceeded by a result line.
+- Each `\n` is preceeded by a result line.

     - Consequently, result messages have no empty lines.

         - Consequently, there are no empty result messages.

-- Providing a task line, waiting for its result line, then providing another task line will never deadlock.

 ### HTTP